anyuka007/Monopoly-calculator/README.md

    - The new player will be automatically selected.

 2. **Edit Player Names**:
-   - Double-click on a player's name to edit it.
+   - To edit a player's name, double-click it or click the pen icon.

 3. **Delete Players**:
-   - Click the delete button on a player's card to remove them (minimum of 2 players required).
+   - Click the trash icon on a player's card to remove them (minimum of 2 players required).

 4. **Manage Player Scores**:
    - Use the cash input field to update a player's cash.